Last Updated: August 22, 2021

 The Portuguese government offers three different real estate investment categories for investors.

 The investment can be in one property or ten properties.
-Regardless of how many properties you purchase, the investment has to total that amount.
+But regardless of how many properties you purchase, the investment must total at least that amount.

 By spreading your investment over several properties, you can use part of that value for your overseas residence and the remaining portion for investment.